This post may contain affiliate links. Please read my disclosure policy.

 - 1 bunch fresh parsley

 - 1 cup slivered almonds (omit for AIP)

 - Juice and zest of 1 lemon

 - 1 tsp Sea Salt

 - 1/4 cup olive oil

 - 1.5 lbs cod (fresh or thawed, if using frozen fish)

 - Preheat the broiler (on high if you have a multi-temp broiler).
 Line a baking sheet with parchment paper and place the cod on it.

-- Put the parsley, garlic, almonds, lemon juice and zest, paprika, and sea salt in a food processor.
+- Put the parsley, garlic, almonds (if using), lemon juice and zest, paprika (if using), and sea salt in a food processor.
 Process until everything is approximately the same size.

 - With the machine running, gradually add the olive oil and keep going until the pesto is just slightly chunky.